Luux/ARBSMapDo/README.md

                         extracted (usually '[BeatSaberPath]\Beat
                         Saber_Data\CustomLevels')
   --max_threads MAX_THREADS
-                        Maximim thread count to use for downloading.
+                        Maximum thread count to use for downloading.
   --scoresaber_limit SCORESABER_LIMIT
                         Maps per 'page' for Scoresaber API.
 There seems to be an upper limit.
 You usually don't have to change this.